muhamkor/MAMOSTV/README.md

 This repository is for educational purposes only.
 The links provided are publicly available on the internet.
 I do not host or own any of the content.
 Use the links at your own discretion.

----

-Feel free to customize further as needed!